Does Hebrews 1:8 prove that Jesus is God?

 • “One theos” (1 Cor 8:6).

-Furthermore, since the ancient word theos (god) basically means an immortal being with supernatural powers, it was quite natural and appropriate for the Bible writers and the first Christian apologists to refer to the Son as theos.
-Nevertheless, for them, the Father remained the only true theos
+Since the ancient word theos (god) basically means an immortal being with supernatural powers, it was quite natural and appropriate for the Bible writers and the first Christian apologists to refer to the Son as theos.
+Nevertheless, for them, the Father remained the only true theos.

 So, the original text is clear.
-All we have in the Greek Bible and in the church fathers is the word theos and this word has a broad range of meanings.
-It is difficult to determine how it should be translated.
-It is not only a translation from one language to another; it is also a translation from a very different mindset:
+All we have in the Greek Bible and in the church fathers is the word theos, which has a broad range of meanings.
+However, it is not so easy to determine how it should be translated.
+It is not only a translation from one language to another; it is also a translation from one mindset to another:

 The ancient Greeks believed in a multitude of gods.
-If you asked an ancient Greek, do you believe in God, he would have responded: ‘Which God’?
+If you asked an ancient Greek whether he believed in God, he would have responded: ‘Which God’?

-Today, if you ask the same question, the person would most probably think that you refer to the one Ultimate Reality and give you a different answer.
+Today, if you ask the same question, the person would probably think you refer to the one Ultimate Reality and give a different answer.

 It is not easy to reflect the ancient meaning of the term theos in modern languages:

-Even though the Son is subordinate to the Father, theos, when referring to the Son, should probably not be translated as “god” because that term, in modern English, has the connotation of a false god.
+Even though they regarded the Son as subordinate to the Father, theos, when referring to the Son, should probably not be translated as “god” because that term, in modern English, has the connotation of a false god.

 One option is to translate Ignatius as saying that the Father is “the only true god” and the Son is “our god,” without capitalization.
 That may perhaps reflect the ancient meaning of the term theos better.